-Glacier Ridge used to be one of my least favorite metro parks to go and adventure in.
+Glacier Ridge Metro Park used to be one of my least favorite metro parks to go and adventure in.
 It was boring, flat and there was nothing much to do there.
 I avoided it like the plague, that is until recently.
-In the past year, Columbus Metro Parks, has put a lot of time and money into Glacier Ridge and it has become one of my favorite place to go within the park system.
+In the past few years, Columbus Metro Parks, has put a lot of time and money into Glacier Ridge and it has become one of my favorite place to go within the park system.
 What has changed?
 Why come here now?
+Let me share some of my favorite things to do at Glacier Ridge Metro Park.

 Glacier Ridge has become one of the top places to get out and push yourself physically.
 They have built an amazing challenge course where you can run, jump, climb and crawl your way to a stronger you.
 Our family did a 30 day challenge on this course and it was gut wrenching but extremely rewarding!
 This 3 acre challenge course has 12 obstacles you will do and it is surrounded by a 1/2 mile paved trail.